Repozirk/Advanced-Lane-Finding/writeup_template.md

 #### 2. Ceate a thresholded binary image.
 Example of a binary image result.

-I used a combination of color thresholds (hls and hsv) and gradient thresholds to generate a binary image (function for color threshold `color_threshold()` and gradient threshold `abs_sobel_thresh()` are located in the second code cell of the IPython notebook, Applying these functions can be seen from  code cell 5 from line #28).
+For this project a combination of color thresholds (hls and hsv) and gradient thresholds was usesd to generate a binary image (function for color threshold `color_threshold()` and gradient threshold `abs_sobel_thresh()` are located in the second code cell of the IPython notebook, Applying these functions can be seen from  code cell 5 from line #28).
 Here is the test_image_3 and binary_image_3:

 ![alt text][image4] ![alt text][image5]